amoe/acceleratedcpp/notes.md

 java preconditions (stdexcept)
 * the fact that vector<double> in an arguments list will copy the vector
 * const vector<double>& will "pass by const reference", a fast and immutable pass
+* overloading by function argument
+* "lvalue" -- a non-const reference argument can only be filled by a lvalue, which is a nontemporary object.
+You can also return references which can then be passed as lvalues.
+That's pretty cool.
+* clear() method resets the error flag in an istream

 references are another name for an item.
 Once a reference or an object X has constness, you can't make a nonconst reference to that object.  eg this should